Encyclopaedia Inflationaris

-For this reason, the future Euclide satellite will be another step forward in our understanding of inflation~\cite{Amiaux:2012bt}.
-Let us also mention the possibility of direct detection of the primordial gravitational waves for high energy inflationary models~\cite{Turner:1993vb, Maggiore:1999vm, Kudoh:2005as, Kuroyanagi:2009br, Kawamura:2011zz, AmaroSeoane:2012km, Kuroyanagi:2013ns}.
-The CMB small angular scales of Planck are already complemented by ground-based microwave telescopes such as the Atacama Cosmology Telescope (ACT)~\cite{Dunkley:2013vu, Sievers:2013wk} or the South Pole Telescope (SPT)~\cite{Hou:2012xq, Story:2012wx} while ultra-sensitive polarization dedicated experiments are on their way~\cite{Baumann:2008aq, Crill:2008rd}.
-In a foreseeable future, the last bit of yet unexplored length scales are expected to be unveiled by the $21 \cm$ cosmological telescopes.
-These ones will be sensitive to the red-shifted $21 \cm$ line absorbed by hydrogen clouds before the formation of galaxies~\cite{Zaldarriaga:2003du, Lewis:2007kz, Tegmark:2008au, Barger:2008ii, Mao:2008ug, Adshead:2010mc, Clesse:2012th}.
-With such data, we will have a complete tomography of the universe history from the time of CMB emission at the surface of last scattering to the distribution of galaxies today.
+For this reason, the data from the Euclid satellite will be another step forward in our understanding of inflation~\cite{Amiaux:2012bt, Euclid:2019clj, Euclid:2021qvm}.
+Let us also mention the possibility of direct detection of the primordial gravitational waves for high energy inflationary models on large scales~\cite{Turner:1993vb, Maggiore:1999vm, Kudoh:2005as, Kuroyanagi:2009br, Kawamura:2011zz, AmaroSeoane:2012km, Kuroyanagi:2013ns} and also on small scales~\cite{Jedamzik:2010hq, Gorbunov:2012ns}.